 Location: 1 Chome-14-7 Sotokanda, Chiyoda City, Tokyo 101-0021

-As I said, I’ll talk about all these shops at a later date, but right now I’ll just quickly mention the shop in Akihabara where I bought something from.
+I thought I’d also just quickly mention the shop in Akihabara where I bought something from.
 It’s located just outside the station (I know, contrary to what I said earlier but it did have the card I wanted!) and requires a lift to get up to.
 It’s a fairly small shop once again, but had all the cards I was looking for!

-Moral of the story, you should pretty much visit every card shop in tokyo you can just incase they have that special card you’re after!
+The moral of the story is you should pretty much visit every card shop in Tokyo you can just in case they have that special card you’re after!

 What Pokémon Cards Should I buy in Japan?